 Note: This article was reprinted in the Byte Book of Computer Music (1980)

 In the old file for this article, I discovered a note from Barry Klein, asking permission to use the design in his Electronic Music Circuits book for Sams.
-It is now out of print, but it appears he is still publishing it on his own.
+It is now out of print.

 Another one of my music-related pieces from the same epoch: Fractal Music Composition